 Because customers don’t buy products only for its function.
 They buy into identity.

-Do you remember that Old Spice commercial?
+Do you remember that Old Spice commercial on YouTube?

 In the ad, the Old Spice Guy, Isaiah Mustafa, flirts with the female audience in a way that makes the brand stand out from all its competitors.
 The persona is outrightly masculine, and the entire ad plays out like a dream date with a male sex symbol.
 That’s what made the brand famous and remembered for years to come.